vittominacori/vittominacori.github.io/routes/erc20-generator-terms.md

 By using GitHub Pages we guarantee that the code you are using is exactly the code stored in our repository.
 We cannot fraud.

 ### Do we use cookies?
-We use Google Analytics.
-It may store some cookies.
+We use Google Analytics and Facebook Pixel.
+They may store some cookies.
 All the data we collect are anonymous and not user-specific.
 We do not use any other cookie.
 You may refuse to accept cookies by activating the setting on your browser that allows you to refuse the setting of cookies.